nitex/api/README.md

 # api
 Config definitions and standard vocabulary definitions for the project.
-This API (Application Programming Interface) is a small collection of protocols, code samples and subroutines for building software
+This API (Application Programming Interface) is a small collection of protocols, code samples and subroutines for building software.